Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 Certificates and Key Formats

-• Public keys are usually placed in SPKI; private keys are usually placed in PKCS8.
-Encoding can be DER (binary) or PEM (text)
+• Public keys are usually stored in SPKI, and private keys are usually stored in PKCS8.
+The encoding can be DER (binary) or PEM (text).

 DER(bytes) ⇄ PEM(text wrapper)